 We would also encourage educational facilities to deliver this training and become a third party hate crime reporting centre.
 This will benefit students and increase police and partners ability to monitor community tension.

-The resource pack can be downloaded from the sidebar on this page.
-If you require any further information or materials, please contact either Natalie Lake or Emily Clarke on [email protected] / firstname.lastname@example.org.
+The resource pack is available from the 'Downloads' section of this page.
+If you require any further information or materials, please contact either Natalie Lake or Emily Clarke on firstname.lastname@example.org / email@example.com.

 Key messages delivered by the Safer Schools Partnership